Ensure your home is safe and sound by using smoke alarms and other tips around fire safety.

 - the smoke alarm continuously makes an unusual noise or chirps.

-If you set off the smoke alarm by accident - say with burnt toast - open the windows to air out your home and press the hush button if it has one.
+If you accidentally set off the smoke alarm – for example, by burning some toast - open the windows to air out your home and press the hush button if it has one.

-Keep furniture, clothes and curtains at least 1 metre from heaters and the fireplace.
-Ashes can take up to 5 days to cool so put them in a metal container well away from the house.
+Keep furniture, clothes and curtains at least one metre from heaters and the fireplace.
+Ashes can take up to 5 days to cool so put them in a metal container well away from your home.
 Always turn off your electric blanket at the wall before getting into bed.

 Cooking sparks many fires.
 Here are a few ways to avoid them: